devkristie/portfolio/README.md

 **Functionality Explanation:**

 1. Navigation Bar: The top navigation bar allows users to easily move between different sections of the website.
-2. Profile Section: The profile section on the homepage provides information about your services, along with an image of yourself and an inspiring quote.
+2. Profile Section: The profile section on the homepage provides information about my services, along with an image of myself and an inspiring quote.
-3. Portfolio Showcase: Visitors can explore the portfolio section to view websites you've created, showcasing your expertise and previous work.
+3. Portfolio Showcase: Visitors can explore the portfolio section to view websites I've created, showcasing my expertise and previous work.
-4. Contact Form: A contact form is available for users to reach out to you directly for inquiries or collaboration opportunities.
+4. Contact Form: A contact form is available for users to reach out to me directly for inquiries or collaboration opportunities.
 5. Footer Navigation: The footer includes additional navigation links for quick access to essential pages and provides credits for the project.

 ### User Instructions